kristinlyndal/data-viz/refugees.md

 **Engagement:** Based on my critique, I decided to first tackle engagement and focus on the gap between the ceiling and number admitted.
 I took this information and made it into a bar chart that sorted in ascending order.
 I simplified the amount of data presented to highlight the story I wanted to tell: this year's gap between ceiling and admitted is the highest since 1980, by nearly double.

 **Perceptibility and Intuitiveness:** Not everyone knows what FY means, so I wrote out fiscal year rather than abbreviating it.
-Rather than make the user toggle between to dots, I made the math easy and listed the total number of spots open (annual ceiling minus number of admitted refugees).
+Rather than make the user toggle between the dots, I made the math easy and listed the total number of spots open (annual ceiling minus number of admitted refugees).

 **Aesthetics:** I removed grid lines, unnecessary bold, and serif font, which weighed the previous graph down.